-The Seven Hills Windfarm Project site lies within the area of Dysart, County Roscommon.
-The proposed development consists of approximately 21 wind turbines with a typical output of 5-6 megawatts per turbine - enough to provide around 85,000 Irish households with renewable electricity every year.
+The proposed development consists of approximately 21 wind turbines with a typical output of 5-6 megawatts - enough to supply around 85,000 Irish households with renewable electricity every year.

 When can we see the planned wind farm layout?

-Anyone wishing to contact the project team should call the freephone number 1800140232 to request a call back, or book a face-to-face appointment, stating their preferred venue and time:
+Anyone wishing to contact the project team should call the freephone number 1800140232 to request a call back from the team.

 If you have any questions about the Seven Hills project, please contact the team: